ljedrz/lambda_calculus/README.md

 The data and operators follow the Church encoding and the terms are displayed using De Bruijn indices.

+The library contains:

+- Church numerals and arithmetic operations
+- Church booleans
+- Church pairs
+- Church lists
+- standard lambda terms and combinators
+- a parser for lambda expressions with De Bruijn indices

+The implementation tries to find a compromise between the spirit of the lambda calculus and Rust's best practices; the lambda `Term`s implemented by the library are produced by functions (in order to allow arbitrary application), but they are not `Copy`able and the methods they provide allow memory-friendly disassembly and referencing their internals.

 ## [Documentation](https://docs.rs/lambda_calculus)

 ## Status